The imperfect tense - Arabic free courses

 We say / will say

-In the third person and second person feminine plural, the و is dropped, and they will come يَقُلْنَ and تقُلْنَ respectively.
+In the third person and second person feminine plural forms, the letter “و” is omitted, leading to the conjugations يَقُلْنَ and تَقُلْنَ respectively.

-As mentioned earlier, خَافَ is an exception to the rule.
-Hence it will not follow the pattern قَالَ: يَقُولُ.
+As previously noted, خَافَ (khaafa) serves as an exception to the established rule.
+Consequently, it does not adhere to the pattern of قَالَ: يَقُولُ.

-The imperfect tense conjugation of خَافَ: يَخَافُ is as follows:
+Here is the imperfect tense conjugation of خَافَ: يَخَافُ as follows:

 3rd person masculine